mapr/KubernetesDataFabric/README.md

 The MapR Data Fabric for Kubernetes consists of a set of Docker containers and their respective .yaml configuration files for installation into Kubernetes.
 Once installed, both a Kubernetes FlexVolume Driver for MaprFS and a Kubernetes Dynamic Volume Provisioner are available for both static and dynamic provisioning of MapR storage.

 The structure of this project is as follows:
-- The build folder contains the docker images to build the KDF
+- The build folder contains the docker images to build the  MapR Data Fabric for Kubernetes
-- The deploy folder contains the YAML files for KDF installation in kubernetes
+- The deploy folder contains the YAML files for product installation in Kubernetes
-- The examples folder contains a set of example YAML files that create pods connecting to the KDF
+- The examples folder contains a set of example YAML files that create pods connecting to the data fabric